williamdlees/igenotyper_plots/README.md

 # Plots and analysis extracted from IGenotyper

-The original code is from https://github.com/oscarlr/IGenotyper
+The original code was authored by Oscar Rodriguez: https://github.com/oscarlr/IGenotyper

 ## Usage